fdsteffen/fdsteffen/README.md

 <a href="https://orcid.org/0000-0001-8795-2212" target="blank"><img src="https://img.shields.io/badge/orcid%20-%23A6CE39.svg?&style=for-the-badge&logo=orcid&logoColor=white"/></a>
 </p>

-Working at the intersections of chemistry, physics and biology, I integrate multimodal data from **single-molecule microscopy** and **molecular modeling** to explore the folding landscapes of large RNAs.
+Biochemist turned data scientist exploring new avenues of functional precision medicine in childhood leukemia. 🏥 💊 👨‍💻

-To this end, I have been developing frameworks to simulate fluorescence spectroscopy experiments *in silico*.
-Some recent projects are featured below.
+Previously, I have been working at the intersections of chemistry, physics and biology, where I integrated multimodal data from **single-molecule microscopy** and **molecular modeling** to explore the folding landscapes of large RNAs.
+To this end, I was developing frameworks to simulate fluorescence spectroscopy experiments *in silico*.
+Some projects are featured below.
 For an extended list visit [RNA-FRETools](https://github.com/RNA-FRETools).

 ## Featured Projects